What Is Non-Owner Car Insurance?

 Rental Car Considerations

-Non-owner insurance provides liability coverage when you rent cars, but it doesn't cover damage to the rental vehicle itself.
-This means you may still need to purchase the rental company's collision damage waiver (CDW) or loss damage waiver (LDW) for physical damage protection.
+Non-owner insurance provides liability coverage when you rent cars, but it does not cover damage to the rental vehicle itself.
+This means you may still need to purchase the rental company's collision damage waiver (CDW) or loss damage waiver (LDW) for physical damage protection — which typically runs $15–$30 per day at the rental counter.

-However, having non-owner insurance does eliminate the need for the rental company's separate liability add-on, which can save you $10–$15 per day.
+Having non-owner insurance does eliminate the need for the rental company's separate liability add-on, which can save you $10–$15 per day on frequent rentals.
 Always check with your insurance provider about specific rental car coverage before declining any rental company insurance.
+You may also want to review our guide on whether you really need rental car insurance before your next trip.

 Frequently Asked Questions